Hand axe

 A hand axe (or handaxe or Acheulean hand axe) is a prehistoric stone tool with two faces that is the longest-used tool in human history.
 It is made from stone, usually flint or chert that has been "reduced" and shaped from a larger piece by knapping, or hitting against another stone.
 They are characteristic of the lower Acheulean and middle Palaeolithic (Mousterian) periods, roughly 1.6 million years ago to about 100,000 years ago, and used by Homo erectus and other early humans, but rarely by Homo sapiens.

 Their technical name (biface) comes from the fact that the archetypical model is a generally bifacial (with two wide sides or faces) and almond-shaped (amygdaloid) lithic flake.
 Hand axes tend to be symmetrical along their longitudinal axis and formed by pressure or percussion.
 The most common hand axes have a pointed end and rounded base, which gives them their characteristic almond shape, and both faces have been knapped to remove the natural cortex, at least partially.
 Hand axes are a type of the somewhat wider biface group of two-faced tools or weapons.

 Hand axes were the first prehistoric tools to be recognized as such: the first published representation of a hand axe was drawn by John Frere and appeared in a British publication in 1800.
 Until that time, their origins were thought to be natural or supernatural.
 They were called thunderstones, because popular tradition held that they had fallen from the sky during storms or were formed inside the earth by a lightning strike and then appeared at the surface.
 They are used in some rural areas as an amulet to protect against storms.

-Handaxes are generally thought to have been primarily used as cutting tools, with the wide base serving as an ergonomic area for the hand to grip the tool, though other uses, such as throwing weapons and use as social and sexual signaling have been proposed.
+Handaxes are generally thought to have been primarily used as cutting tools, particularly for tasks like animal butchery, with the wide base serving as an ergonomic area for the hand to grip the tool, though other secondary uses, such as throwing weapons and use as social and sexual signaling have been proposed.